9 Financial Ratios to Know

-The inventory turnover ratio measures how fast your company sells inventory.
-You should try to sell your inventory as fast as possible.
+The inventory turnover ratio measures how fast your company sells its inventory.
+You should try to sell your stock as quickly as possible.

-If your sales are $20,000 and your inventory is $5,000, your inventory turnover ratio is 4.
-The higher the ratio, the more quickly you’re selling and moving your inventory.
+For example, if your sales are $20,000 and your inventory is worth $5,000, your inventory turnover ratio is 4.
+The higher the ratio, the more quickly you’re selling and moving your stock.